9 Real Estate Agents Who Really Get Twitter Right

 Why These 9 Real Estate Agents?

 The 9 realtors I choose for examples are using Twitter like the social network is intended for.
-Most importantly they are using Twitter to engage with others and become known as an expert in the real estate field.
-Most of these real estate agents mentioned have their own blogs and have been using Twitter for 5+ years.
+Most importantly these real estate agents are using Twitter to engage with others and become known as an expert in the real estate field.

 Here are the 9 Real Estate Agents who get Twitter Right!